[Weglot_switcher]

-Painter : Ben Sledsens
+Painter: Ben Sledsens

-Drawing on the mythology of naive painters (from Pieter Brueghel the Elder to Henri Rousseau) and the great colorists (Pierre Bonnard, Henri Matisse, James Ensor, Claude Monet...) and creating his own mythology, Ben Sledsens' painting is indeed a re-enchantment.
-In the Yellow Forest (2022), Moon Above the Lake (2018), Girl Lying in the Grass (2019), Girl in the Blue Room (2020) ... " In his large-scale canvases, he reveals fragments of his imaginary world, a utopia in which he would like to live himself", a universe of acidulous fairytale colors.
-In this "new world", imbued with an "idyllic radiance" and devoid of shadows, where the elements of the "real world" - from surrounding nature or his everyday environment - appear enlarged, idealized, as if transfigured by unreal light and pure colors, there nevertheless hovers a "disquieting strangeness".
-In his landscapes, inhabited by animals or women stretched out on flowerbeds, as in his carefully composed portraits of interiors, a troubled feeling emanates, a muted tension seemingly ready to shake this overly polished, overly perfect world.
-And the painter, beyond the sweet flavors of his candy-pink or canary-yellow monochromes, sows a few anomalies here and there to draw us out of this Utopian daydream.
-Such is the case with the all-blue crockery on the china cabinet, which itself seems contaminated by the blue splashed on the door and wall of the Woman in the blue roomwhose dark eyes and shiny boots cannot go unnoticed...
+Drawing on the mythology of naive painters (from Pieter Brueghel the Elder to Henri Rousseau) and great colorists (Pierre Bonnard, Henri Matisse, James Ensor, Claude Monet…) and creating his own mythology, Ben Sledsens’ painting is indeed a re-enchantment.
+In the Yellow Forest (2022) Moon Above the Lake (2018) Girl Lying in the Grass (2019) Girl in the Blue Room (2020) ...
+"In his large-scale canvases, he unveils fragments of his imaginary world, a utopia in which he himself would like to live.", A universe of vibrant, fairytale colors.
+In this "new world," imbued with an "idyllic radiance" and devoid of shadows, where elements of the "real world"—the surrounding nature or his daily environment—appear enlarged, idealized, as if transfigured by an unreal light and pure colors, there nevertheless hovers an "uncanny strangeness."
+From his landscapes inhabited by animals or women reclining on flowerbeds, as well as from his carefully composed portraits of interiors, emanates a troubled feeling, a muted tension seemingly ready to shake this overly polished and perfect world.
+And the painter, beyond the sweet flavors of his candy-pink or canary-yellow monochromes, sows here and there a few anomalies designed to pull us out of this waking dream in Utopia.
+Such is the case with the entirely blue dishes in the dresser, which itself seems contaminated by the blue spread across the door and the wall of the Woman in the Blue Roomwhose dark eyes and shiny boots cannot go unnoticed…

 Stéphanie Dulout